myanmar - mitigation

 Peace Journey

-She has undertaken roles as a mediator, a problem solver, and someone who presents solutions to the public.
+In the peace process, she has undertaken roles as a mediator, a problem solver, and a presenter of solutions to the public.
 She has also worked to raise awareness on resolving conflicts peacefully and provided capacity-building initiatives.

-In 2012, the Arakan Liberation Army (ALA), which is based in Thailand and India, attempted to sign the Nationwide Ceasefire Agreement (NCA) on behalf of Rakhine State.
-During that time, she actively engaged in efforts to bring together the people of Rakhine for this cause.
+She recalled that in 2012, the Arakan Liberation Army (ALA), based in Thailand and India, attempted to sign the Nationwide Ceasefire Agreement (NCA) on behalf of Rakhine State.
+During that time, she actively participated in efforts to unite the people of Rakhine in support of this cause.
 In 2013, after approximately four years of hard work, the first and largest Arakan National Conference took place in Kyaukphyu.
-During the conference, she was one of the seven members appointed to the highest decision-making body, the steering committee.
-They united all 18 townships in Rakhine and gathered over 5,000 people at the Kyaukphyu conference, initiating peace processes in the region.
+At the conference, she was one of seven members appointed to the steering committee, the highest decision-making body.
+They united all 18 townships in Rakhine and gathered over 5,000 people at the Kyaukphyu Conference, initiating peace processes in the region.

-In recent years, she has also delivered training on gender equality, highlighting the need to bring women out of traditional roles, such as being confined to the kitchen.
+In recent years, she has also delivered training on gender equality, emphasising the need to move women beyond traditional roles, such as being confined to the kitchen.
 Furthermore, she has extended support not only for Rakhine women but also for Muslims subjected to violence, focusing on their identity as women, regardless of their ethnicity or religion.

 The organisation, remaining anonymous, continues to serve as a voluntary service.
 At 33, she took to the streets, joining the 1988 demonstrations, fighting for democracy.
-Although she is a Buddhist, she gets along well with everyone and even managed to pull conservative Muslim ladies out from their dwellings to come to learn about women’s rights.
-Switzerland donated to her request to set up a mortuary for Sittwe Hospital.
-However, her fellow citizens did not acknowledge this achievement.
+Despite being a Buddhist, she gets along well with everyone and even managed to persuade and engage conservative Muslim women to learn about women’s rights.

-After the Arakan Army (AA) took over her area, Mrauk Oo & Kyauktaw townships, it was not possible for her to fight for rape victims anymore in the presence of two armies.
-She gave an example of one soldier who refused to marry when he impregnated a woman.
-Now, the organisation must care for the woman and her 2-year-old baby.
+After the Arakan Army (AA) took over her area, Mrauk Oo & Kyauktaw townships, it was not possible for her to fight for rape survivor anymore in the presence of two armies.
+As the situation deteriorated, it became increasingly complex to hold the perpetrator accountable.
+One of the cases she handled regarding one soldier who refused to marry the woman he impregnated resulted in the organisation having to take care of the woman and her 2-year-old baby.
 Another case has to do with a nurse badly beaten by a doctor and his wife.
 Unfortunately, the doctor and nurse were transferred to two different places without any action being taken against the doctor, as he holds a higher position.
-There was nothing the respondent could do.
-Moreover, it has been witnessed that severe punishments were committed by warring parties, such as punishing wrongdoers and leaving their dead bodies afloat.

 Success Stories

-As for more women participating in the peace process, she said that, first and foremost, women should adopt a considerate attitude towards other women.
+Regarding the participation of more women in the peace process, she emphasised that, first and foremost, women should adopt a considerate attitude towards one another.
 She mentioned one moment when, at the end of Daw Aye Nu Sein’s speech at the Panglong (peace conference), no one, not even Daw Aung San Suu Kyi, gave an ovation.
-This means women in high positions are not embracing each other.
+This means that women in high positions are not supporting one another.
 In trying to coax women to participate in the peace process, she first, with much difficulty, has to make them come out of their shells.
-They even mock her.

 Accessibility